 A Quick Overview

-A VFD controls the speed, torque and direction of an AC Induction motor.
+A Lenze AC Tech VFD Controls the Speed, torque and direction of an AC Induction motor.
 It takes fixed voltage and frequency AC input and converts it to a variable voltage and frequency AC output.
 See How A VFD Drive Works Article for a more detailed description of VFD concepts and operating principles.

 In very small VFDs, a single power pack unit may contain the converter and inverter.
 Fairly involved control circuitry coordinates the switching of power devices, typically through a control board that dictates the firing of power components in the proper sequence.
 A microprocessor or Digital Signal Processor (DSP) meets all the internal logic and decision requirements.
 From this description, you can see a VFD is basically a computer and power supply.
 And the same safety and equipment precautions you'd apply to a computer and to a power supply apply here.
 VFD maintenance requirements fall into three basic categories: